Chronic Obstructive Pulmonary Disease and Mesothelioma

-Chronic Obstructive Pulmonary Disease (COPD) and mesothelioma may be related by a common cause: asbestos exposure.
+Chronic Obstructive Pulmonary Disease (COPD) and mesothelioma can both be caused by asbestos exposure.
 COPD is a chronic inflammatory lung condition that causes airflow obstruction and difficulty breathing.
 While COPD is most often caused by smoking, other airborne pollutants, like asbestos, can trigger or increase the risk of developing this condition.[1]

 - Loss of airway elasticity